 American women on average lose out on $840 billion each year because of the wage gap—and no, it’s not fair.
 One way to start collectively changing the disparity in pay is by asking for more, and that’s why learning how to negotiate a job offer is so important.
 “The gap exists for a number of reasons,” says Carol Frohlinger, JD, managing partner of Negotiating Women, a firm that works to train women in negotiation tactics.
 “The reality is that women aren’t negotiating money because most women are reluctant to advocate for themselves.”

-The fact of the matter is that talking about money is uncomfortable for anyone, but this is your life you’re discussing, and you should be able to take the reigns.
+The fact of the matter is that talking about money is uncomfortable for anyone, but this is your life you’re discussing, and you should be able to take the reins.
 When you get that phone call or email that a new role is yours, you may think all the hard work is done, but that’s not true.
 You can call into question salary, potential bonuses, paid time off, and even health benefits if that’s most important to you.
-Chances are that you would negotiate more often if you felt prepared, considering only 15% of women polled during a survey said they felt they were effective negotiators.
+Chances are that you would negotiate more often if you felt prepared, considering only 15 percent of women polled during a survey said they felt they were effective negotiators.

 Below we’ve rounded up the five tricks for negotiating a job offer to always keep in your back pocket.
 Here’s to asking for what you deserve.

-Have a number in mind
+Have a Number in Mind

 You should have already done the research as to what the “right salary” would look like for you in this next role, based on what others are making in your industry and market.
 This can include other things like benefits too.
 When a job offer doesn’t hit that mark, then you will always have a benchmark you can work toward with the hiring manager.
 “The first number becomes an anchor,” says Robin Pinkley, co-author of Get Paid What You’re Worth.